Steven-Liu-0914/AbcArbitrage.Homework/docs/Answers.md

 **After**
 ![image](https://github.com/Steven-Liu-0914/AbcArbitrage.Homework/assets/51730159/8eab1c31-b0c1-4aeb-8891-4c2ed21ce1a2)

-After the reducing the usage of LINQ and change to use HashSet, the performance improved a bit, the process time increase from 0.021 second to 0.018 second.
+After the reducing the usage of LINQ and change to use HashSet, the performance improved a bit, the process time reduced from 0.021 second to 0.018 second.
 ![image](https://github.com/Steven-Liu-0914/AbcArbitrage.Homework/assets/51730159/ba8bb89d-f0e1-4db1-b1fb-0383f1f065c6)

-Although the performance only improve very little, I believe the new-version codes will be clearer and more concise to read and understand.
+Although the performance only improved very little, I believe the new-version codes will be clearer and more concise to read and understand.

 ## C. Improve SubscriptionIndex performance (Bonus)

 - C1.
   - Did you find a solution where the benchmark executes in less than 10 microseconds?

-Unfortunately I didn't find a way to improve SubscriptionIndex performance to less than 10 ms, my best result here 24.91ms for Mean Method.
+Unfortunately I didn't find best way to improve SubscriptionIndex performance to less than 10 ms, my best result here 24.91ms for Mean Method.
 ![image](https://github.com/Steven-Liu-0914/AbcArbitrage.Homework/assets/51730159/d5135e23-61dc-4054-bb3c-c730e3b9a899)

 How I tried to improve the performace you may refer to my answer to A3.